TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-v2a-applications-dr-guidance.md

 # VMware/Physical to Azure - Applications DR Guidance

-This is a list of [on-premises applications](https://docs.microsoft.com/azure/site-recovery/site-recovery-workload#workload-summary) that can be protected through site recovery:
+This is a list of [on-premises applications](https://docs.microsoft.com/azure/site-recovery/site-recovery-workload#workload-summary) that can be protected through site recovery.

 ## **Recommended Documents**